waikato-datamining/image-dataset-converter-pdf/plugins/from-pdf.md

                         Path to the text file(s) listing the PDF files to use;
                         Supported placeholders: {HOME}, {CWD}, {TMP} (default:
                         None)
+  --resume_from RESUME_FROM
-  -t {ic,is,od}, --data_type {ic,is,od}
+                        Glob expression matching the file to resume from, e.g., '*/012345.pdf' (default: None) -t {ic,is,od}, --data_type {ic,is,od}
                         The type of data to forward (default: None)
 ```